MetaCoq/metacoq/README.md

     # opam install coq-metacoq

-Install from GitHub repository (for developers)
+Installing from GitHub repository (for developers)
 ------------------------------

 To get the source code: